 - An appointment with a specialist such as a urologist

 - Urine and blood testing

 You may wish to use this coverage to speak with a doctor because ED can impact your quality of life and sometimes indicate another health condition.

 Does Medicare Cover Viagra or Cialis?

 Medicare doesn't cover Viagra, Cialis or any other prescription drug to treat ED.
-Congress stopped allowing Medicare plans to cover drugs for erectile dysfunction in 2006.
+It was previously okay for Medicare to cover drugs for impotence, but Congress stopped allowing Medicare plans to cover drugs for erectile dysfunction in 2006.
 Neither Medicare Part D nor Medicare Advantage plans cover ED medications.
 Even though private insurance companies offer these plans, they must comply with federal Medicare rules.

 Medicare does cover some drugs like sildenafil, the generic version of Viagra, but only if a doctor prescribes the medication for another condition such as severe high blood pressure.
 Generic versions of these medications are not covered if prescribed to treat ED.

 Is There Medicare Coverage for Erectile Dysfunction Treatments?